coderitter/knight-form/README.md

   constructor(private translator: YourTranslator)

-  button(button: Button) {
+  element(element: Element) {
-    translator.translate(button.path)
-  }
+    translator.translate(element.path) // use the path to create a nice translation id }

   field(field: Field) {
-    translator.translate(field.fieldPath) // use the field path here to be independent of tree changes }
+    translator.translate(field.fieldPath) // use the field path for fields to be independent of tree changes }
 }
 ```